ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - a - React - State hook and events.md

   - See state in React Dev Tools

 ## When should we use the state

+- State:
-- State: Store information that belongs to a component and can change over time
+  - Store information that belongs to a component
+  - Can change over time
+  - We want to reflect the changes in the UI (JSX)